AlbertoIzq/Concert_API/README.md

 # Concert API

 ASP .NET Core Web API project to manage a database of songs.
+The solution includes a small UI project to consume the API.

 _TECHNOLOGIES USED_